CSALabsAutomation/azure-purview-labs/steps/02_registering-and-scanning-sql-db-source-and-adls-gen2-account/documentation.md

    ![addSqldb](./assets/3-2_add_sqldb.jpg "add sqldb")

-4. Fill in the data source name, select the Azure subscription and sql server name where the database is located.
+4. Fill in the data source **name** as `Sqldb`, select the Azure subscription and sql server name where the database is located.

    ![name](./assets/3-3_name.jpg "name")